FriedbergLab/Epictope/README.md

 ### User configuration

-A second scoring function used by Epictope sums the calculated scores for the protein features, with equal weight assigned to secondary structure, disordered binding regions, and solvent accessibility.
+A second scoring function used by EpicTope sums the calculated scores for the protein features, with equal weight assigned to secondary structure, disordered binding regions, and solvent accessibility.
 Sequence conservation carries by default carries a higher weight, at 1.5 times that of the other features.

 Users can adjust the weight of each feature by modifying the "config_defaults.R" file.
-This file allows fine-tuning of parameters in Epictope, including the weight of each feature, defining the species used in the multiple sequence alignment, scoring tag suitability for secondary structures, and determining maximum solvent accessibility values.
+This file allows fine-tuning of parameters in EpicTope, including the weight of each feature, defining the species used in the multiple sequence alignment, scoring tag suitability for secondary structures, and determining maximum solvent accessibility values.

-Epictope searches for a "config.R" file in the working directory.
+EpicTope searches for a "config.R" file in the working directory.
 If it doesn't find one, it will utilize default values.
 In the scripts folder, an example "config_defaults.R" value is provided.
 To use, edit and rename the file to "config.R" and place it anywhere in your project directory.

 ### Frequently Asked Questions